Indonesia’s new capital Nusantara draws more investor interest after Prabowo presidential win

 Sharing recent pictures of the construction progress with attendees at the forum, Mr Bambang said that the presidential palace, the keystone of the new city, and the presidential offices are about 70 per cent completed.

 The construction of Nusantara is expected to be completed in five stages, with the first phase to be done by 2024.
-Housing for Nusantara’s first residents, who will be civil servants, the armed forces and police, is expected to be done by July, and about a thousand should move in around September.
+Housing for Nusantara’s first residents, who will be civil servants, the armed forces and the police, is expected to be done by July.

 The relocation of other government workers will happen gradually, with the completion of essential infrastructure like schools, health facilities and roads in the coming years.